9.3 Exchanges between young people and policy-makers on global issues

 United Nations Youth Delegate Programme

 Hungary joined the United Nations Youth Delegate Programme (ENSZ Ifjúsági Küldött Program) in 2016.
-During this process, the Youth Delegate's standpoint is shaped by national-level discussions with Hungarian young people.
 The purpose of the delegate is to gain the broadest possible understanding of the views of young people in their country of origin, while also paying attention to the inclusion of marginalised groups.
-The delegate seeks to
+The delegate tries to

-- make proposals to improve the situation of young people.
+- make proposals to improve the situation of young people and

 Other forums and conferences